-^{1.} The minimum and maximum output currents are bounded by the Model 430 Programmer configuration (refer to specifications table on page 8).
+^{1.} The minimum and maximum output currents are bounded by the Model 430 Programmer configuration (refer to specifications on page 8 and in the Appendix).
 The entered value cannot exceed the programmable limits.

 3.10.1.1.1.4 Max Output Current